 Since such laws mostly extend sentences for people who would be incarcerated anyway, they can especially shed light on deterrence, as distinct from incapacitation and aftereffects.
 In the first year or so after adoption, most of the people subject to such laws would have been in prison anyway.
 So in the short-term, the laws should not increase incapacitation or aftereffects much.
 But since the deterrence could start immediately, it could show up strongly in any short-term impacts found.

-Two types of law and two kinds of crime make four combinations.
+Two types of law (mandatory minimums and gun add-ons) and two kinds of crime (robbery and assault) make four combinations.
 The paper finds a statistically significant impact in one: gun robberies fall after gun add-on laws are passed, with an elasticity of about –0.1.
 The paper stresses the non-zero finding in the abstract and conclusion.
 That looks a bit like data mining, which is the practice, often unconscious, of trying many things until a statistically significant result inevitably appears.
 Since mined results are statistical flukes filtered from noise, they tend to be fragile: modest changes in statistical method can make them go away.

 I obtained the data and code for the paper and tested its fragility to a few modifications.
 The paper’s data set is posted on the journal’s website.
 In addition to working with that, I went back to the publicly available primary source to reconstruct it—or a version of it.
 I modified Abrams’s methods in three ways:

 - I switched from annual to monthly data, in order to observe more precisely how the gun-involved crime rate evolved right after a sentencing law was passed.